 “They were looking for something in the room, and they found it,” she said.
 She said she did not know what it was.

 There remain more questions than answers, both for Haitian authorities and the United States.

 “Who has the US, and the DEA specifically, been working with in Haiti?
-To what end?” asked Jake Johnson, a Haiti expert at the Center for Economic and Policy Research in Washington, D.C.
+To what end?” asked Jake Johnston, a Haiti expert at the Center for Economic and Policy Research in Washington, D.C.